-Taught modules 20 credits each, nominally equivalent to 200 hours of student learning.
-Modules consist of remote access lectures with electronic formative assessments and a module coursework assignment such as reflective case records, or an essay/literature review related to the module.
+- Taught modules: 20 credits each (nominally equivalent to 200 hours of student learning) our modules consist of remote access lectures with electronic formative assessments and a module coursework assignment such as reflective case records, or an essay/literature review related to the module.
 There are two study periods per year to complete taught modules; 1st October -31st January and 1st March - 30th June.
 Module results are ratified at Examination Boards held shortly after the end of each study period.

 Flexible credit accumulation

-As part of the flexible programme, UK optometrists may complete the theoretical element of the GOC-approved Independent Prescribing for Optometrists.
+As part of the flexible programme as a UK optometrist, you may complete the theoretical element of the General Optical Council approved Independent Prescribing for Optometrists module.

 Timescales for study

-Taught credits are valid for 5 years, so students studying for an MSc./ PG Diploma/ PG Certificate must complete their studies within 5 years of enrolment on the programme.
+Taught credits are valid for 5 years, so those studying for an MSc/ PgDip/ PgCert must complete their studies within 5 years of enrolment on the programme.

 Those undertaking the DOptom/DOphSc programme must complete their taught module requirement and complete the research stage within 6 years of registration.
 Note that in accordance with University Regulations for part-time research students, the earliest date for completion of the doctoral programme (i.e. submission of thesis/ portfolio) is 4 years following registration.